nnUyi/CapsNet/README.md

 # Contacts

-  Email:computerscienceyyz@163.com, Thank you for contacting
+  Email:computerscienceyyz@163.com, Thank you for contacting if you find something wrong or if you have some problems!!!